GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 TuSa(Ma) 50
 **R**: Touch, **D**: Always On, **T**: Ind, Mystery Effect
 **Pen:** 0, costant effect
-If the Great Elixir works, the magus transforms into a being aligned to the Magic realm, making him a magical creature.
+If the Great Elixir works, the alchemist transforms into a being aligned to the Magic realm, making him a magical creature.
 This enchantment is instilled into the potion, so the alchemist gains the bonus for enchanting a potion and he may use Material and Shape bonuses as usual.
 *(Unique Mystery)*

 > **Grant Might**
 SuMa Gen
 **R**: Touch, **D**: Always On, **T**: Ind, Mystery Effect
 **Pen:** 0, costant effect
-If the Great Elixir works, the magus gains Magic Might equal to half (effect level–20).
+If the Great Elixir works, the alchemist gains Magic Might equal to half (effect level–20).
 This enchantment is instilled into the potion, so the alchemist gains the bonus for enchanting a potion and he may use Material and Shape bonuses as usual.
 *(Unique Mystery)*

 The other rules for *The Great Elixir* are the same.